zopyx/print-css-rocks/web/content/tools.rst

   * Reasonable pricing.
   * Good and responsive support.
   * PDFreactor is now our premier choice for customer projects.
-  * PDFreactor has introduced ZUGFred integration.
+  * PDFreactor has introduced ZUGFerd integration.

 PrinceXML
 ---------